-Coillte's proposed recreation priorities for the South Munster BAU between 2016 and 2020 include:
+Coillte's proposed recreation priorities for the North West BAU between 2016 and 2020 include:

 - engaging with local community groups and where possible agreeing partnership arrangements for the maintenance and enhancement of existing facilities and possible development of new ones. - managing and maintaining all existing recreation sites including waymarked ways to the highest standards. - managing unauthorized usage of the recreation infrastructure in line with best management practice - sourcing funding and developing new infrastructure including 'access for all' on a based on needs identified in conjunction with stakeholders and funding agencies, and to enhance local tourism potential.
-The key projects in this BAU over the period of this plan are: : - engaging with Bord Fáilte and other organisations as appropriate to promote Ards Forest Park and other BAU1 properties as key stops on the Wild Atlantic Way - Continuing our exploration of the development of amenities with Donegal/Sligo/Leitrim County Councils - Organise local events for National Tree Week, National Trails Day and National Heritage Week.
+The key projects in this BAU over the period of this plan are: : - engaging with Bord Fáilte and other organisations as appropriate to promote Ards Forest Park and other BAU1 properties as key stops on the Wild Atlantic Way - Continuing our exploration of the development of amenities with Donegal/Sligo/Leitrim County Councils - Organise local events for National Tree Week, National Trails Day and National Heritage Week. - Agreed as part of its annual recreation maintenance plan to consider simplifying signage and include information on cultural history, origin, recent management and biodiversity key species at Brackloon wood.